frederickbyte/portfolio/content/blog/earn-it/index.md

 # Speak out against EARN IT whenever possible

-Everyone should vocally oppose EARN IT whenever possible, as it poses a direct threat to our individual freedom and to the freedoms of private businesses. **Government should have no role in telling individuals and corporations how to act or conduct themselves online.** Government has no moral right to preemptively scan or censor user content, just as it has no moral right to force individuals to think a certain way.
+Everyone should vocally oppose EARN IT whenever possible because it poses a direct threat to our individual freedom and to the freedoms of private businesses.

+**Government should have no role in telling individuals and corporations how to act or conduct themselves online.**

+Government has no moral right to preemptively scan or censor user content, just as it has no moral right to force individuals to think a certain way.
 Rights apply to _all_ areas of life, including the internet.

 Thankfully, much of the tech community is expressing serious opposition to this bill.
 I hope that you will too.